This is a fixed-text formatted version of a Jupyter notebook

 0. Dependencies and imports

-In order to run this notebook, one needs to have installed Gammapy as well as PINT (see documentation above) in the same environment.
-We recommend to first install Gammapy and then install PINT using your prefered package manager.
+To run this notebook, you must have Gammapy and PINT (see documentation above) installed in the same environment.
+We recommend installing Gammapy first and then installing PINT using your preferred package manager.

 $ conda activate gammapy-pint